 Patagonia provides an excellent example of how to use demographic information about your audience – in this case, their locations – to your advantage when sending drip campaigns.
-In this campaign, Patagonia sent emails featuring products based on local weather patterns, meaning someone in Minnesota in February got recommendations for down parkas and mittens, while someone passing the winter months in Miami got swimsuits and sandals in their email.
+In this campaign, Patagonia sent emails featuring products based on local weather patterns, meaning someone in Minnesota got recommendations for down parkas and mittens in February, while someone passing the winter months in Miami got swimsuits and sandals in their email.

 The emails had clear CTAs, like “shop warm hats,” to make it easy for customers to enter the buying journey.

 Zulily’s cart abandonment notification